RECOWNs: Probabilistic Circuits for Trustworthy Time Series Forecasting: RECOWN: Recurrent Conditional Whittle Networks

 \subsection{Spectral RNN}

-We employ \nameref{sec:SRNN}~\citep{wolter2020sequence} for univariate time series forecasting.
+We employ \nameref{sec:SRNN}~\citep{wolter2020sequence}, designed for univariate time series forecasting, to provide predictions in RECOWN.
 Compared to a standard RNN, the recurrent steps are performed over the windows retrieved from STFT.
 Therefore, for a window with width $T_w$ and a step size $S$, it only has to perform $n_s$ instead of $T$ time steps for an input of length $T$.
-Mathematically, the SRNN is defined as follows:
+The SRNN is defined as follows: